Sedjil (air-to-air missile)

 Sedjil (سجیل) is an Iranian semi-active radar homing air-to-air missile.
 It is made by the Self-Sufficiency Jihad Organization of the Islamic Republic of Iran Air Force and is actually a modified version of the surface-to-air MIM-23 HAWK.
 The Sedjil weighs approximately 500 kg, its length is 5 meters and its diameter is about 40 cm.
 The effective range of the missile is approximately 90 km.
-Its speed is estimated to be about 4-5 mach.
+Its speed is estimated to be about mach 4-5.

 After six years of combat in the Iran-Iraq War, the prolonged conflict led to a shortage of weapons for Iranian forces, and they felt the need to procure additional weapons systems.
-The Islamic Republic of Iran Air Force, employed an experienced test pilot, Fereidoun Ali-Mazandarani, as the experimenter pilot in November 1986, and succeeded to synchronize the mentioned missile with the AN/APG-79 radar of the F-14 Tomcat launch aircraft.
-Additionally experts in the Islamic Republic of Iran Air Force presented a related plan to convert the HAWK missiles.
-This plan was presented for the first time on 12 August 1986 with the name of "Project-Sedjil" by Ata'allah-Bazargan (a high-ranking military pilot) and Fereidun Ali Mazandarani.
-It was submitted to the Iranian air force.
+The Islamic Republic of Iran Air Force, employed an experienced test pilot, Fereidoun Ali-Mazandarani, as the experimental pilot in November 1986, and succeeded in synchronizing the mentioned missile with the AN/AWG-9 radar of the F-14 Tomcat launch aircraft.
+Experts in the Islamic Republic of Iran Air Force also presented a related plan to convert the HAWK missiles.
+This plan was presented for the first time on 12 August 1986 with the name of "Project-Sedjil" by Ata'Allah-Bazargan (a high-ranking military pilot) and Fereidun Ali Mazandarani.
+It was submitted to the Iranian Air Force.
 The missile was finally manufactured on 4 April 1988.

+Operational history

+In its first military use Cpt.
+Mazandarani managed to shoot down one Super Etendard over Persian Gulf from 20 km away.

+According to Iranian military documents and the book "Battle in the Sky" written by Brigadier General Fazllolah Javidnia, a MiG-29A was shot down by an F-14A using this missile in 1988.